EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 ##### Bam files

-[*Bam files](#bam) normally store information about individual sequencing reads obtained after alignment against a reference genome.
+[*Bam files*](#bam) normally store information about individual sequencing reads obtained after alignment against a reference genome.
-In ***Genomic Viewer*** **bam** are plotted using the same function that is used to plot **bed files**, and therefore the informatio nthat is represented for each sread is the covered genomic range.
+In ***Genomic Viewer*** **bam** are plotted using the same function that is used to plot **bed files**, and therefore the information that is represented for each read is the covered genomic range.
 The two formats are automatically detected by ***Genomic Viewer*** and while bed files are plotted in collapsed way, the bam are expanded to allow the visualization of individual reads.
-When there are more read than the one the tool can display due to space constrains a `+` is reported in the upper-right parte of the track plot.
+When there are more read than the one the tool can display due to space constrains a `+` is reported in the upper-right part of the track plot.

 An example of how aligned reads are plotted by ***Genomic Viewer*** is shown in the figure below: